-€ MIL € MILLION IN %
+€ MILLION SHARE IN %

-September 30, 2017 December 31, 2016 September 30, 2017 December 31, 2016
+December 31, 2018 December 31, 2017 December 31, 2018 December 31, 2017

 Risk categories

-Credit risk 567 453 32 51
+Credit risk 352 586 22 33

-Shareholder, issuer and counterparty risk 5 5 0 1
+Shareholder, issuer and counterparty risk 3 5 0 0

-Residual value risk 396 6 23 1
+Residual value risk 553 433 35 24

-Earnings risk 449 227 26 25
+Earnings risk 1 314 398 20 23

-Market risk 89 12 5 1
+Market risk 1 113 92 7 5

-Liquidity risk (funding risk) 0 1
+Liquidity risk (funding risk) 1 14 1 1

-Operational risk 153 142 9 16
+Operational risk 168 152 11 9

-Other risks 88 44 5 5
+Other risks 2 80 88 5 5

-Total 1,760 889 100 100
+Total 1,594 1,768 100 100

-\ Confidence level: 99%
+1 Confidence level: 99 %

-In addition, our risk profile is characterized by broad regional diversification, a large share of business in the retail sector and vehicles that serve as collateral.
+In addition, our risk profile is characterized by broad nationwide diversification, a large proportion of retail business and the use of motor vehicles as collateral.
 These comprise a large range of vehicles from the different brands of the Volkswagen Group as well as across all automotive segments.
-Furthermore, Volkswagen Bank GmbH Group makes use of the exemption granted in Article 94 of the CRR, as it does not conduct any trading book activities.
+Furthermore, the Volkswagen Bank GmbH Group makes use of the exemption granted in Article 94 of the CRR, as it does not conduct any trading book activities.

-Volkswagen Bank GmbH (Group) has broadly diversified funding sources.
-The target LCR (liquidity cover ratio) is set at 20% above the regulatory minimum.
+The Volkswagen Bank GmbH Group has broadly diversified funding sources.
+At 20%, the target LCR (liquidity cover ratio) is above the regulatory minimum.
 This minimum ratio has always been achieved.
 This corresponds to the liquidity risk profile and is in line with the risk strategy as well as the defined risk tolerance.
 Liquidity risk management is suitable for detecting possible risks at an early stage and is therefore considered to be appropriate.

-The above-mentioned aspects and the incomplete allocation of the existing risk coverage potential among the risk types reflect the moderate risk tolerance of Volkswagen Bank GmbH Group."
+The above-mentioned aspects and the incomplete allocation of the existing risk coverage potential among the risk types reflect the moderate risk tolerance of the Volkswagen Bank GmbH Group."